insieme/insieme/README.md

 ## Quick Start Guide

 To build Insieme, clone this repository and take a peek at `QUICKSTART`.
-You can directly run execute it, given you are on a recent Ubuntu / Debian.
+You can directly execute it, given you are running a recent Ubuntu / Debian.

     $ git clone https://github.com/insieme/insieme
     $ cd insieme
-    $ ./QUICKSTART    # uses sudo
+    $ ./QUICKSTART    # prompts for sudo

 If you are using a different distribution use your package manager to install all dependencies available.
 A list of dependencies can be viewed in